-Countdown to legal weed in the US: nine hours to go.
+Countdown to legal weed in the US: two days, ten hours to go.

 The White Horse Inn of Del Norte, Colorado, has announced that it will be the first cannabis-serving coffee shop to open in the US since the historic November votes which ended state pot prohibitions in Washington and Colorado.
 The White Horse, which owner Paul Lovato is billing as the first of its kind in the country, will sell $10-$25 lattes and other coffee drinks with “free” grams of cannabis as a condiment.